MikeColetta/Work-Day-Scheduler/README.md

 I then came back to the CSS and made my site look more like the example on GitLab.

+The last major edit I made to the JavaScript was fix a bug.
+I noticed that no matter what the day was it always displayed as "January 1st" at the top of my page.
+I realized I used the incorrect formatting method in moment js.
+I used "Mo", which is month as a number (in this case 1st for January) instead of "Do" for day of (which today is the 28th).

 This homework was definitely a challenge.
 I got stuck trying to solve that depracation error for hours until I learned I was making the problem more complicated than it needed to be.
 Overall though I learned a lot about moment js, objects in JavaScript, and how to use objects for local storage.

 ## Project Link